-So you found your dearly-departed grandma’s stash of bodice rippers hidden in the attic and read them.
-Despite their flaws, the books gave you a thrill unlike no other.
+So you found your dearly departed grandma’s stash of bodice rippers hidden in the attic and read them.
+Despite their flaws, the books gave you a thrill unlike any other.
 Now you want to read more old-school romance!
-Although, you’re not sure where to find them.
-They’re not sold at your local Barnes and Noble, and they don’t rank on Amazon’s best-seller lists.
+But you’re not sure where to find them.
+They’re not sold at your local Barnes and Noble and don’t rank on Amazon’s best-seller lists.

 Wild Sites to Find Books

-- Thrift Stores: Local thrift stores, the Salvation Army, or even Goodwill, are the best places to look first.
-The key is to check often as their inventory is rapidly changing.
-One week there may be nothing to your liking, the next, you might find a huge haul of books.
+Local thrift stores, the Salvation Army, or Goodwill are the best places to look first.
+The key is to check often, as their inventory is rapidly changing.
+One week, there may be nothing to your liking; the next, you might find a massive haul of books.

-- Hospitals: As with libraries, many people donate their used books to hospitals, hoping they’ll find a good home.
+As with libraries, many people donate their used books to hospitals, hoping they’ll find a good home.
 Due to the health conditions of patients, many books are not accepted.
 I recall finding a few Johanna Lindsey 1st edition copies at hospitals.
 I do not encourage anyone to bother hospital workers with requests for used books.
-But if you happen to be in the area, it doesn’t hurt to look.
+But it doesn’t hurt to look if you happen to be in the area.

-- Local Used Book Stores: While there are fewer bookstores around, which means fewer used bookstores in general, UBSes still exist.
-Take advantage of them!
-Although they’re more likely to stock hardbacks and other genres, romance is so ubiquitous.
+Fewer bookstores are around, meaning fewer used bookstores in general, but UBSes still exist.
+Please take advantage of them!
+Although they’re more likely to stock hardbacks and other genres, romance is ubiquitous.
 Even if their section is small, most UBSes have some in stock.

-- Antique stores: In the same vein as a UBS, you might find collectible books here along with old record albums, tarnished lamps that require electrical work, and old wooden desks that need sanding and polishing.
+In the same vein as a UBS, you might find collectible books here, old record albums, tarnished lamps that require electrical work, and old wooden desks that need sanding and polishing.
 While you might not find the 1980s to 1990s Harlequins, you may find rare, out-of-print-trade, and hardcover editions of classics or vintage romance.

 Non-Wild Sites to Buy Romance Novels

-- Amazon.com: Have you heard of this place, Amazon.com?
+Have you heard of this place, Amazon?
 I hear they sell books and other stuff.
-In all seriousness, the internet’s biggest seller of everything is worth checking out if you’re not sure where to start.
-Don’t expect the cheapest prices and if you’re looking for a certain edition or cover, it’s often a gamble, unless you can contact the seller directly.
+The internet’s biggest seller of everything is worth checking out if you’re unsure where to start.
+Don’t expect the cheapest prices; if you’re looking for a particular edition or cover, it’s often a gamble unless you can contact the seller directly.

-- Alibris.com and AbeBooks.com: Like Amazon, you can find great used books here.
+Like Amazon, you can find great used books here.
 If you’re searching for a particular cover or edition, you may have more luck finding them here.
-Purchase from Alibris and they’ll send you coupons for $10, $15, or $20 off per next order.
+Purchase from Alibris, and they’ll send you coupons for $10, $15, or $20 off per next order.

-- Facebook Marketplace: You can find many books sold in lots on Facebook or even given away for free!
-It’s merely a matter of how far you’re willing to drive and how much room is your vehicle to load it full of books.
+You can find many books sold in lots on Facebook or even given away for free!
+It’s merely a matter of how far you’re willing to drive and how much room your vehicle is to load it full of books.

 The Wild, Wild West of Book Searches

-- Still in Print: Let’s say you don’t care about first editions or covers.
-You just want to read old-school romance!
-Well many authors, deceased or living, still have their backlists in print, like Johanna Lindsey, Kathleen E. Woodiwiss, Catherine Coulter, Rosemary Rogers, and many others.
-On occasion, an author from the 1970 – 1990s will release e-versions of their older works for free or at discounted prices through Bookbub.com, or directly on Amazon.com or BarnesandNoble.com.
-Just beware, some authors often alter (or “neuter”) their backlists to fit the modern era or to suit contemporary mindsets.
-Therefore, if you’re looking for old “old-school,” be sure to check the book description to see if it’s the original version or not.
+Let’s say you don’t care about first editions or covers.
+You want to read old-school romance!
+Many authors, deceased or living, still have their backlists in print, like Johanna Lindsey, Kathleen E. Woodiwiss, Catherine Coulter, Rosemary Rogers, and many others.
+Occasionally, an author from the 1970s to the 1990s will release e-versions of their older works for free or at discounted prices through BookBub or directly on Amazon or BarnesandNoble.

-- Borrow or Download Online: Although I admit to having scanned books and pdfs on my PC and Kindle, at Sweet Savage Flame we try not to promote “free” book sites unless we can verify they’re legitimate borrowing services, like Internet Archive, Open Library, or Project Gutenberg.
-While you likely won’t find too many vintage romances on these sites, you might discover classics written by Edith M. Hull or Charles Garvice.
-If you don’t know who either of those authors is, why not download one of their books for free?
-I guarantee you will either be entertained or insulted, but you won’t be bored!
+You’ll find some vintage romances on these sites, and in addition, you might discover classics such as those written by Edith M. Hull or Charles Garvice.
+If you don’t know who those authors are, why not download one of their books for free?
+I guarantee you will be entertained or insulted, but you won’t be bored!